reagent-project/reagent-cookbook/d3/README.md

    ])
 ```

-## Converting javascript function to clojurescript
+## Converting javascript to clojurescript

 This is the javascript we want to include: